Ficool

 "I'm not just a spiritualist.
 I can speak with yokai and spirits.
 You think I don't see them?"

 "Ah, I see… that's why they rejected you.
-You're far greater than anyone in this square, aren't you?"
+You're far greater than anyone else in this square, aren't you?"

 "What do you want from me?
 Get to the point."